orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 </details>

-## Testing and completing Human tasks in Orkes Platform
+## Testing and completing Human tasks in Orkes Conductor

-When defining your workflows with Human tasks, you can test and complete the task internally on Orkes Platform without having to test it from an external UI.
+When defining your workflows with Human tasks, you can test and complete the task internally on Orkes Conductor without having to test it from an external UI.

-**To test and complete Human tasks in Orkes Platform:**
+**To test and complete Human tasks in Orkes Conductor:**
 1. Run the workflow.
-2. Complete the Human task in Orkes Platform.
+2. Complete the Human task in Orkes Conductor.

 ### Run the workflow

 Run the workflow to trigger a Human task execution.
 The Human task will remain in progress until the human interaction with the user form is complete.

-**To run the workflow on Orkes Platform:**
+**To run the workflow on Orkes Conductor:**

-1. Go to your Conductor cluster on Orkes Platform.
-2. In the left navigation menu, select **Run Workflow**.
+1. In the left navigation menu, select **Run Workflow**.
-3. Select the desired workflow name and version and provide any input parameters as needed.
+2. Select the desired workflow name and version and provide any input parameters as needed.
-4. On the top right, select **Run Workflow**.
+3. On the top right, select **Run Workflow**.

 The workflow ID is generated.
 You can use it to view the execution progress and details.